Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 1. What is the difference between an "exposure" (i.e., level 1) and a "combined" (i.e., level 2) image?
 How can I find out what exposures are used to construct a combined image?
 How are the HLA combined images different than the associations that come out of the normal HST pipeline?

-For some ACS, WFPC2, NICMOS exposures which have not been processed though the HLA, the data come from the DADS system, which requires separate request submissions and retrievals.
-These include proprietary data which can only be retrieved through DADS with an authorized user account.
+For some ACS, WFC3, WFPC2, and NICMOS exposures which have not been processed though the HLA, the data come from the DADS system, which requires separate request submissions and retrievals.
+These include proprietary data which can only be retrieved through DADS with an authorized user account, as well as images for which the HLA standard processing is not suitable or does not meet our quality requirements.
 See the STScI Archive Manual for further information on using the MAST archive.

 You can see what individual exposures went into a combined image by using the "More..." button in the bottom right when using the image mode to look at previews, or by looking in the header of the combined image.